 - 5 or more loose stools in a 24-hour period

-Ciprofloxacin is usually the antibiotic prescribed.
-(It is not recommended for pregnant women or children under 18.
-It may increase the risk for tendon rupture in adults over age 60.)
+Fluroquinolones (ciprofloxacin or levofloxacin) are usually the antibiotics prescribed.
+(Fluroquinolones are generally not recommended for pregnant women or children under 18.
+Fluroquinolones may increase the risk for tendinitis and tendon rupture, especially in adults over age 60.)
 You will take 1 pill every 12 hours until the diarrhea goes away.
 Most people feel better after 1 or 2 pills.
-Your health care provider will prescribe an alternative antibiotic (such as azithromycin) if you are traveling in a region that has ciprofloxacin resistance.
+Your health care provider may prescribe an alternative antibiotic (such as azithromycin) if you are traveling in a region that has ciprofloxacin resistance.

 For nonprescription medication, you can take loperamide (Immodium) as directed.

 - Drink plenty of (purified) clear fluids.
 Water or an oral rehydration solution is best.

 - Eat small meals every few hours instead of three big meals.

 - Eat easily digestible salty foods, such as salted crackers or pretzels.

 - Eat foods that are high in potassium, such as bananas.

 - Avoid caffeinated beverages.

 If diarrhea develops, the most important steps to take are preventing dehydration and replacing lost fluids and electrolytes.